Manideepreddymiriyala/Terrorist_gname/README.md

 Evaluation metrics used are Accuracy and roc-auc score for each class to show how the model is performing in predicting the classes.
-And roc-auc is a good measure as it measures the sensitivity of classification.
+And roc-auc is a good measure for classification as it measures the sensitivity of classification.

 Improvements in mind to execute in future: